jfwalker/jfwalker.github.io/introduction.md

 Oct 4th

-I'm putting together a website, as you can tell it is currently under development, more soon.
+I'm putting together a website, as you can tell it is currently under development but feel free to look around, more soon!